trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    ``<TRIBITS_TPL>`` with testing group ``EX`` (as is for `PT`` and ``EX`` TPLs), is given an **unset enable/disable state by default** (i.e. ``TPL_ENABLE_<TRIBITS_TPL>""``).
-This is different behavior than for ``EX`` SE pakages described above which provides an initial hard disable.
+This is different behavior than for ``EX`` SE packages described above which provides an initial hard disable.
    However, since TriBITS will never automatically enable an optional TPL (see below) and since only `downstream`_ ``EX`` SE packages are allowed to have a required dependenices on an ``EX`` TPL, there is no need to set the